 What is IT Governance?

-Information Technology or IT Governance deals with the systems of processes, structures, and policies that are implemented and operated to ensure that IT investment and resources are exploited in a way that caters to the organisational goals.
+Information Technology or IT Governance deals with the systems of processes, structures, and policies that are implemented and operated to ensure that IT investment and resources are exploited in a way that caters to the organisational goals, highlighting the difference between IT Governance and IT Management in terms of strategic oversight versus operational execution.
 This involves the combination of strategic decision-making, determining where accountability is required, and managing risks to ensure that IT objectives and strategies are in line with the business goals.

 It also ensures that IT performs to the utmost capability and that the business is compliant with the standards and regulations in effect.
-Proper IT Governance is key to ensuring organisations can make the right IT investment judgments, manage the IT risks, and bring in the best out of those IT initiatives.
+Proper IT Governance Best Practices are key to ensuring organizations can make the right IT investment judgments, manage IT risks, and bring out the best from those IT initiatives.

 In addition, this strengthens communication, teamwork, and understanding between IT and Business owners.
 This leads to various benefits in the organisation’s success and competitiveness.